-The Patient Services Department will be responsible for determining a grievant’s status and securing the necessary Consent to Disclose Your Identity form (Illinois) and when appropriate the required CMS Appointment of Representative Form or Designation of Personal Representative Form.
+The Patient Services Department will be responsible for determining a grievant’s status and securing the necessary Consent to Disclose Your Identity form (Illinois, Indiana, Kentucky, Ohio) and when appropriate the required CMS Appointment of Representative Form or Designation of Personal Representative Form.

 The Network will assume a proactive role in the prevention, facilitation, and resolution of grievances, including implementing educational programs that will assist facility staff in handling difficult situations.
 The Network will notify patients of their option to file a grievance, or that the case can be referred to another agency.
 The Network is authorized to act as an expert investigator, to gather information from grievant and/or facility (with patient consent) by phone, letter, fax, email, and/or to make on-site reviews and to interview other staff and patients (765.8).

 The Network’s role in investigating grievances will vary according to the issue involved and alternatives for resolution.
 In most instances it is expected that the Network will serve in one of the following roles (760):